learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 ```python
 # Write your answer here

 ```

-**4. Compute the Z-score for a tree yielding 35 pounds of apples.
-Interpret this Z-score.**
+## Compute and interpret the z-score for a tree yielding 35 pounds of apples

 ```python